httpie/cli/docs/README.md

 $ http --session=./session.json pie.dev/headers
 ```

-All session data, including credentials, cookie data, and custom headers are stored in plain text.
+All session data, including credentials, prompted passwords, cookie data, and custom headers are stored in plain text.
 That means session files can also be created and edited manually in a text editor—they are regular JSON.
 It also means that they can be read by anyone who has access to the session file.